NAGESH-KJ/DATA-ANALYTICS-PROJECT/README.md

 # DATA-ANALYTICS-PROJECT
 CRIME DATA ANALYSIS

+Link for the dataset : https://data.sandiegodata.org/dataset/san-diego-region-crime-incidents-2007-2013/
+For the project, we have used the 'incidents-100k.csv' file from the above link.

 As preprocessing part of the dataset , we have implemented Dimensionality Reduction.
 We have dropped certain columns since someof them are not useful for analysis and some are redundant.
 ID and city are useless variables.Hour is a redundant variable since it can be derived from time column.

 CrimesInSanDiego-contains certain graphs as a part of data visualization.
 R , Rmd and html files for the same is uploaded.
 We have used different types of plots i.e, bar chart and pie chart for visualization.